kooya3/youtube-ely/README.md

   # Project Outlook
 > ![elyees-youtube-2 netlify app_ (1)](https://user-images.githubusercontent.com/84116117/218281474-eed01ae4-5396-4e96-9c75-bb5978d67ea5.png)
 This project was based on creating a youtube clone using API and ReactJS.
->> The project itself is a masterpiece for me but I havent had the oportunity to test it out completely.
+>> The project itself is a masterpiece for me and is built to function very quickly with assets being rendered before the page even loads.
+Test out the app and log in issues you experience, feedback would be really amazing.
 >> It has a few bugs and not everything works as perfect and in sync as the real youtube, but it still is an amazing experience for me because it awakens me to the possibilities of coding and progromming whicha are limitless.